Overview

 Cons:

-all at once, i.e., the user cannot return aDebt
+Sharkieonly allows the return of aDebtall at once, i.e., the user cannot return aDebtpartially.

 -